 Salt caramel cream – see own recipe: Salt caramel cream

-Lemon cream – see own recipe: Lemon cream
+Lemon curd – see own recipe: Lemon curd

 Start with the filling.
 The above suggestions separately gives a filling for approx. 20-25 macarons.

 - Mix almond flour and icing sugar together.
 Sift them over in a new bowl.
 Make sure the flour mixture is completely free of lumps.